What is Project Management? Definition, Types & Examples

 Slack

-Slack is a communication-focused collaboration software that enables teams to communicate asynchronously through messaging, audio calling, and video conferencing.
+Slack is a communication-focused collaboration tool that allows users to communicate asynchronously through messaging, audio calling, and video conferencing.
 While many project management software offerings include collaboration features, Slack is a faster solution for teams who need to communicate efficiently as project updates come up.

 Example of Slack’s chat functionality, complete with a mobile app option.

 Example of Slack’s chat functionality, complete with a mobile app option.
-Source: Slack, accessed September 2023.
+Source: Slack.

 Miro

-Miro is a collaborative mind-mapping software that can help teams brainstorm throughout the project lifecycle in real-time.
+Miro is a collaborative mind-mapping software tool that aids in brainstorming sessions for an enhanced decision-making process.
 The application functions as a virtual whiteboard for teams to map ideas, add digital sticky notes, and plan out timelines.

 Example of Miro’s team brainstorming features.